randomascii/main/xperf/UIforETW/ReadMe.txt

 Try using the -cancel option for more efficient stopping of traces without recording.
 See xperf -help stop Give the user a chance to rename trace before launching viewer Transparent compression/decompression into .zip files.
 Note that if a trace is compressed and then renamed that the trace inside the .zip file will be wrong - it should be fixed up when the renaming happens.
 Have a button to copy the recommended (or one of several recommended) startup profiles.
 Perhaps a first-run configuration dialog?
 Resize output window as well when sizing the window, just a bit.
 Code cleanup:
 - getenv wrapper
 - ordering code sanely
 - moving more code to separate functions/files
-- Correct usage of bool as function parameters to choose behaviors Perhaps use LBS_WANTKEYBOARDINPUT and WM_VKEYTOITEM to implement the list box keyboard shortcuts?
+- Remove usage of bool as function parameters to choose behaviors Perhaps use LBS_WANTKEYBOARDINPUT and WM_VKEYTOITEM to implement the list box keyboard shortcuts?

 Unimportant: